joe-lawrence/kpatch/doc/patch-author-guide.md

 +KPATCH_POST_UNPATCH_CALLBACK(kpatch_post_unpatch_tcp_send_challenge_ack);
 ```

 Don't forget to protect access to the data as needed.
-Please note that
-spinlocks and mutexes / sleeping locks can't be used from stop_machine
+Spinlocks and mutexes /
+sleeping locks **may be used** (this is a change of behavior from when kpatch
+relied on the kpatch.ko support module and `stop_machine()` context.)

-context.
-Also note the pre-patch callback return code will be ignored by the
+Also note the pre-patch callback return code will be ignored by the kernel's
-kernel's module notifier, so it does not affect the target module or livepatch
+module notifier, so it does not affect the target module or livepatch module
-module status.
-This means:
+status.

-* Pre-patch callbacks to loaded objects (vmlinux, loaded kernel modules) are
-  run from stop_machine(), so they may only inspect lock state (i.e.
-  spin_is_locked(), mutex_is_locked()) and optionally return -EBUSY to prevent
-  patching.

-* Post-patch, pre-unpatch, and post-unpatch callbacks to loaded objects are
-  also run from stop_machine(), so the same locking context applies.
-No
-  return status is supported.

-* Deferred pre-patch callbacks to newly loading objects do not run from
-  stop_machine(), so they may spin or schedule, i.e. spin_lock(),
-  mutex_lock()).
-Return status is ignored.

-* Post-patch, pre-unpatch, and post-unpatch callbacks to unloading objects are
-  also *not* run from stop_machine(), so they may spin or sleep.
-No return
-  status is supported.

-Unfortunately there is no simple, all-case-inclusive kpatch callback
-implementation that handles data structures and mutual exclusion.

-A few workarounds:

-1. If a given lock/mutex is held and released by the same set of functions
-(that is, functions that take a lock/mutex always release it before
-returning), a trivial change to those functions can re-purpose kpatch's
-activeness safety check to avoid patching when the lock/mutex may be held.
-This assumes that all lock/mutex holders can be patched.

-2. If it can be assured that all patch targets will be loaded before the
-kpatch patch module, pre-patch callbacks may return -EBUSY if the lock/mutex
-is held to block the patching.

-3. Finally, if a kpatch is disabled or removed and while all patch targets are
-still loaded, then all unpatch callbacks will run from stop_machine() -- the
-unpatching cannot be stopped at this point and the callbacks cannot spin or
-sleep.

-    With that in mind, it is probably easiest to omit unpatching callbacks
-at this point.

-Also be careful when upgrading.
+Be careful when upgrading.
 If patch A has a pre/post-patch callback which
 writes to X, and then you load patch B which is a superset of A, in some cases
 you may want to prevent patch B from writing to X, if A is already loaded.